Cesare Magistrini

-Sergente Cesare Magistrini began his lengthy aviation career as a World War I flying ace credited with six confirmed and four unconfirmed aerial victories.
+Cesare Magistrini (1895-1958) was an Italian World War I flying ace credited with six confirmed and four unconfirmed aerial victories.
+He would later serve in World War II and as the personal pilot of the Imam of Yemen.

 Biography

 Early life

 Cesare Magistrini was born in Maggiora, Kingdom of Italy on 26 January 1895.

 Military service

 After Italy entered World War I, Magistrini began flying training in December 1915.
 He received his basic pilot's license in March 1916.
 Rated as a Caporal, he was initially assigned to 2a Squadriglia for a short spell.
 On 28 August 1916, he was posted to a fighter squadron, 78a Squadriglia.